vcc-caeit/ansible-role.releases/README.md

     releases_files: none
     releases_templates: none

+The role will populate the checksum files for the releases.
+There is now a list of checksums, with the default being only `SHA256SUMS` files.
+This is based on [releases.ubuntu.com](https://releases.ubuntu.com/).

+    releases_checksums:
+      - sha256sum

 File pattern for your release files.
 The default is `custom.*` since that is the default for what the `vcc-caeit.build_iso` role produce.

     releases_pattern: custom.*